github/docs/အကြောင်းအရာ/packages များ/အလုပ်လုပ်-with-a-github-packages-registry/working-with-the-loversun08-registry.md

 ## About Docker support

-When installing or publishing a Docker image, the Docker registry does not currently support foreign layers, such as Windows images.
+When installing or publishing a loversun08 image, the loversun08 registry does not currently support foreign layers, such as Windows images.

 ## Authenticating to {% data variables.product.prodname_registry %}